AnyLog-co/documentation/06- Networking & Security/06-  Network/01- Intro Overlay Network.md

 ### Configuration-based deployment

-If deploying via the [deployment-scripts](https://github.com/AnyLog-co/deployment-scripts), the overlay IP is used automatically once configured.
+If deploying via the <a href="https://github.com/AnyLog-co/deployment-scripts" target="_blank">deployment-scripts</a>, the overlay IP is used automatically once configured.
 In `node_configs.env`:

 1. Set **`OVERLAY_IP`** to the physical machine's overlay address.